Drew Zimmerman

 (01/19/2022)

 Early on, I made masks and marionettes because they had at least a modicum of practicality.
 My initial passion was marionette-building and performance, and I had a brief career as a street performer in Philadelphia in the early 80s.
 My partner just off South Street, “where all the hippies meet,” was my brother Lee.
 He later had a successful Hollywood career on live stages and television with a Jimi Hendrix marionette I helped him build and dozens of other marionettes he crafted using my basic, wire-frame design.
-Since then, I’ve made many videos featuring my facility for producing an image from recycled materials, using my own marionettes, scripts, and music.
+Since then, I’ve made many videos featuring my facility for imitating all the departments of a movie production, using my own actors, scripts, and music.

 In my most recent work, I’ve returned to the use of visual imagery to convey a story.
-My technical skill with video and software resources has evolved since my efforts in the aughts decade.
+My technical skill with video and software resources has evolved since my efforts in the 'Aughts decade.
 I still use paper-mâché to make backgrounds and puppets.
 In addition to marionettes, I’ve developed a Folk art version of stop-motion animation using wire-frame figures.
 Informed by the work of other visual artists (Joseph Cornell, Man Ray, Andy Warhol) who began as makers of a single image and later tried motion pictures, I have always had a certain disregard for the technical window dressing of professional filmmaking, because it wasn’t relevant to my practice.
-After all, the only mechanical means (as opposed to digital) I’ve ever owned that could beam an image on a wall was my boyhood toy: a Kenner’s Give-A-Show Projector.
+For instance, Warhol obviously cared more about assembling a film entourage than the final product.
+His subject was the star-making, taste-making function of publicity.
+My target is different, but spotting the microphone at the edge of my frame is irrelevant to it.
+As opposed to actual filmmaking, in which often new technology is the entire attraction, the only mechanical means I’ve ever owned that could beam an analog image on a wall was my boyhood toy, a Kenner’s Give-A-Show Projector.
+For me, Gerry and Sylvia Anderson's Supermarionation for Thunderbirds is more than dazzling enough.